urban-it/data_mining_algorithms/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
-# Collection Of Data Mining Algorithms (CODMA)
+# Collection Of Data Mining Algorithm

 ## What is this?

-This is the collection of our algorithm and its modules for data analyses
+This is a collection of some algorithms and modules we use for data analyses

 ## List of Algorithms